На русском языке

 Hydrogen atom

-Uniqueness of a hydrogen atom is that the most total balance between the strong gravitation and electromagnetic forces is achieved in it.
-[1] Table 1 shows the parameters of a hydrogen atom, which is the standard hydrogen system.
+Uniqueness of hydrogen atom is that the most total balance between strong gravitation and electromagnetic forces is achieved in it.
+[1] Table 1 shows parameters of hydrogen atom, which is standard hydrogen system.

 Table 1.
-Parameters of a hydrogen atom in the ground state
+Parameters of hydrogen atom in ground state

 Proton mass